maelle/rmd-blogging-jozi/content/hugo/slides/index.en.md

 What about blogdown?!
 =====================

-It recently got updated so it can work like hugodown (no automatic knitting, pfiew).
+It recently got updated so it can work like hugodown (no old post building, pfiew).

 Many features!
 E.g. build.R and build2.R